-Here’s the bottom line: Many companies are proud of the features that their product (or service) can offer, and that’s fine, but you have to remember that when you are focusing on writing persuasive copy, it all comes down to answering your customer’s #1 question:
+Many companies are proud of the features that their product (or service) can offer.
+That’s fine, but you have to remember that when you’re focusing on writing persuasive copy, it all comes down to answering your customer’s #1 question:

 What’s in it for me?

-Only trumpet features and product traits you are proud of when they help make your point.
+Only trumpet features and product traits you’re proud of when they help make your point.
 Use them to create an incentive for customers to take action.
 And use “because” when pointing out these compelling reasons, but don’t rely on it as a crutch.

-The subject of delayed gratification is an important one among neuroscientists, as many famous studies (such as the Stanford marshmallow experiment) showcase how being able to delay rewards to a later date is a skill needed to become successful.
+Delayed gratification is an important subject among neuroscientists.
+Many famous studies (such as the Stanford marshmallow experiment) showcase how being able to delay rewards to a later date is a skill needed to become successful.
 (I know very few entrepreneurs who would argue against that.)

-The reason this interests us as marketers is because it reveals an interesting aspect of human nature …
+This interests us as marketers because it reveals an interesting aspect of human nature …

 We want things yesterday!

-Several MRI studies have shown just how fired up our mid-brain gets when we envision instant rewards, and how it’s our frontal cortex that’s activated when it comes to waiting for something (that’s a no-no for sales).
+Several MRI studies have shown just how fired up our mid-brain gets when we envision instant rewards.
+It’s our frontal cortex that’s activated when it comes to waiting for something (that’s a no-no for sales).

-We’ve seen how even “tightwad customers” can be swayed with these subtle changes in language to insinuate fast pain removal.
+We’ve seen how even “tightwad customers” can be swayed.
+These subtle changes in language to create persuasion sentences insinuate fast pain removal.
 It’s a reliable tactic for converting more prospects into customers as long as you follow the one golden rule …

-This is an area where many business get too optimistic, and although it’s smart to emphasis these instant rewards, it’s also always a good idea to under-promise and over-deliver, so be sure you can actually follow through on your promises or you may end up with a “tribe” that hates your guts.
+This is an area where many business get too optimistic.
+Although it’s smart to emphasis these instant rewards, it’s also always a good idea to under-promise and over-deliver.
+Be sure you can actually follow through on your promises, or you may end up with a “tribe” that hates your guts.

 This one almost seems paradoxical.

-On the other hand, it’s long been known that novelty plays an incredibly important role in activating our brain’s reward center and in keeping us content with our products.
+On the other hand, it’s long been known that novelty plays an incredibly important role in activating our brains’ reward centers and in keeping us content with our products.

 “Newness” is important to products, especially because research has shown that they age far more quickly than “experiential” purchases.
-(In other words, you’ll hate your new headphones in 2 years, but that concert you went to 5 years ago probably aged in your mind like a fine wine.)
+(In other words, you’ll hate your new headphones in two years, but that concert you went to five years ago probably aged in your mind like a fine wine.)